| Tuesday 9.6.2026 | Wednesday 10.6.2026 | Thurstday 11.6.2026 |

 - Language: EN

-D Workshop: The Journey of a Migratory Bird Game, The Finnish Nature Centre Haltia / Parks & Wildlife unit of Metsähallitus,
+D Workshop: The Journey of a Migratory Bird Game, The Finnish Nature Centre Haltia / Parks & Wildlife unit of Metsähallitus; Porvoo Nature School / City of Porvoo.

 In this workshop, you’ll get to try out a new game-based method that immerses you in the journey of a migratory bird.
 This outdoor game teaches you about the natural and human-induced challenges birds face during migration.
 The game combines various pedagogical approaches and school subjects.